westpoint-robotics/usma_imu/README.md

 # usma_xsens

-This package extends https://github.com/ethz-asl/ethzasl_xsens_driver.git.
+This package extends https://github.com/ethz-asl/ethzasl_xsens_driver.git, do not install this package.
 The extension allows the usage of the xsens 4th generation protocol.
+In the USMA extension of the code both mtnode.py and mtnode_new.py are kept and many of the conventions from the original source are kept.
+For our purpose we are interested in running the mtnode_new.py node.

 The xsens must be properly configured to work with either this package or the original package.
 If not properly configured the packages generates parsing errors and stops execution.

-Use the MT Manager Software to configure the Mti-G-700 to these settings:
+To configure the xsens to work with the USMA version, use the MT Manager Software to configure the Mti-G-700 to these settings:

 * Normal Mode
 * TimeStamp: check "Packet Counter", check "Sample Time Fine"